-The sign next to the NERVA engine.
+The sign which accompanied the NERVA engine.
 It reads

 This innovative Nuclear Engine for Rocket Vehicle Applications (NERVA) was an